 Every year a piano competition was held at my school.
-I never dared enter it, of course, because there was little room for fakers like me who would never have succeeded in fooling the most amateur of judges.
+I never dared enter it, of course, because there was little room for fakers like me (old piano players never die, they just fake away, goes the adage) who would never have succeeded in fooling the most amateur of judges.

 But I enjoyed attending them.
 Not just for the variety of skills, but as much for the diversity of pieces and the personalities of those who performed them.
 For all, no doubt, this was the culmination of several months’ work; and yet the approach to their task on the day was often a spectacle in itself.